-A more formal means of communication with ADOT's technical staff on project issues is the contractor's technical proposal.
-This is a written proposal by the contractor asking for an exception or a change to the Standard Specifications, Standard Drawings, Special Provisions or Project Plans for work already performed or about to be performed.
-The Resident Engineer may ask for this proposal whenever the contractor's requested exception or change is significant enough to require an in-depth engineering review.
+A more formal means of communication with ADOT's technical staff on project issues is the Contractor's technical proposal.
+This is a written proposal by the Contractor asking for an exception or a change to the Standard Specifications, Standard Drawings, Special Provisions or Project Plans for work already performed or about to be performed.
+The Resident Engineer may ask for this proposal whenever the Contractor's requested exception or change is significant enough to require an in-depth engineering review.

-The purpose of the contractor's proposal is to provide the Department with the information necessary to properly evaluate the effects of the contractor's proposed change.
-Sometimes contractors have difficulty submitting good technical proposals in a complete and timely manner.
+The purpose of the Contractor's proposal is to provide the Department with the information necessary to properly evaluate the effects of the Contractor's proposed change.
+Sometimes Contractors have difficulty submitting good technical proposals in a complete and timely manner.
 Reasons include:

-- Lack of engineering expertise of the contractor's staff - Insufficient time to put a proposal together before other project work becomes delayed - Lack of consistency among Resident Engineers and the districts on proposal standards - Lack of clarity as to what the Department really wants in a technical proposal and how it should be presented
+- lack of engineering expertise of the Contractor's staff; - insufficient time to put a proposal together before other project work becomes delayed; - lack of consistency among Resident Engineers and the districts on proposal standards; and - lack of clarity as to what the Department really wants in a technical proposal and how it should be presented.

-The contractors often complain that it takes a long time for the Department to review and approve proposals.
-ADOT's Technical Managers complain that the reason it takes so long is because contractors provide incomplete information.
-To improve this process, the following is a suggested minimum that should be included in every contractor's proposal.
+Contractors often complain that it takes a long time for the Department to review and approve proposals.
+ADOT's Technical Managers complain that the reason it takes so long is because Contractors provide incomplete information.
+To improve this process, the following is a suggested minimum that should be included in every Contractor's proposal.

-The contractor's proposal must be in writing and should include:
+The Contractor's proposal must be in writing and should include:

-- A description of the corrective action, methods; e.g. equipment and materials required, using drawings, sketches, and a narration if necessary - An explanation as to why it is not feasible to follow the requirements of the contract documents - A discussion concerning why the Department should make this change, including an engineering analysis, cost analysis or other justification - A deadline for responding to the proposal
+• a description of the corrective action; methods (i.e., equipment and materials required, using drawings, sketches, and a narration if necessary);

+- an explanation as to why it is not feasible to follow the requirements of the contract documents; - a discussion concerning why the Department should make this change, including an engineering analysis, cost analysis or other justification; and - a deadline for responding to the proposal.